halfbyte/rubysynth/website/06_the_mixing_stage.md

 Compression in this case does not mean data compression.
 Instead, a compressor changes the dynamic range of a instrument, meaning the difference between quiet and loud sounds.
 There are many reasons why you would want to do this, but the main reason is that using moderate amounts of compression makes a track sounding more loud.

 Compression works by (more or less) making louder sounds more quiet.
 For that, the compressor uses a curve like this.

+<video src="images/compressor.ogv" controls></video>

 Additionally, a compressor usually has a way to change the attack and decay times, meaning the the loudness reduction does not happen instantly but is fading in after the loudness reaches a certain threshold and if the sound gets quieter again, the compressor takes a while to dial back the signal reduction.
 This makes it possible to use a compressor not only for actually compressing the dynamic range but also shaping so-called transients, like the attack of a kick drum.
 If you use a slightly longer attack on the compressor, the signal is not compressed for that time and only ducked down after it, so that the attack of the drum becomes even more pronounced.

 There's a very popular effect specifically in modern dance music that can also be done with the help of a compressor, which is nowadays often abbreviated as "sidechaining" which is weird, because you can sidechain all kinds of effects but if this word is used in isolation, you're probably talking about sidechain compression.